HEAD-wire/dlpmetrics/README.md

 - A grafana service (defined in docker compose and grafana dir) that should be able to query the postgres data source and display the youtube video and channel metrics effectively.
+  (No work is required on this service as it can be configured ex-post facto)

 At the moment no logic has been defined to retrieve the metrics and the worker is in essence incomplete.
 The logic for fetching subscriptions and persisting them to the postgres database should be functional.

-Work is required to make this work.
+The metric scraper functionality is currently not implemented.